Eldraev/analysisStuff/useCases/front/readme.md

 \front{Title}{Author}{}{}
 ```

 Feel free to improve the code if you have some time over.
 The code in this current state is a result from an insomnia driven Ted.
-I might as well have produced the code by banging my head on my keyboard X)
+I might as well have produced the code by banging my head on my home built and arduino driven keyboard X)